 This project, awarded to the Educational Services and Staff Development Association of Central Kansas (ESSDACK), was intended for American history teachers and media specialists.
-The content mastery of these educators was increased, especially with regard to the Dust Bowl and Great Depression in the state of Kansas.
-Teachers were instructed on finding and using primary sources to increase student historical thinking and content knowledge.
+The content mastery of these educators was increased, especially with regard to the Dust Bowl and the Great Depression in Kansas.
+Teachers were instructed on finding and using primary sources to increase students' historical thinking and content knowledge.
 Each participant created a lesson plan that was shared on the project website.
 Also, project staff and participants presented project outcomes at the Kansas Council for the Social Studies and the Kansas Council for History Education conferences.

 Contact: Glenn Wiebe